SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 You can choose whether a profile will start a solo or a team session and you can decide whether you want to run the "Practice Center" or the "Race Center" automatically during startup.
 Please note, that running the "Race Center" is only useful in a team session.

-You can furthermore choose, which Assistants will be available and whether they will talk and listen to you.
+You can choose furthermore, which Assistants will be available and whether they will talk and listen to you.

 | Setting  | Description |
 | -------- | ----------- |